Political asylum or transit point: Why did former Maldives VP enter India illegally

 He was evading investigation and was supposed to appear before the Anti Corruption Commission in Male, scheduled for Wednesday.
 Upon being intimated, officials swung into action and intercepted the board 15 nautical miles from Thoothukudi.
 They found Adeeb in the boat and when asked for valid documents, he did not have any.
 He was then questioned by officials of the Intelligence Bureau as well as the Immigration Department.

 IB officials say that he is a frequent visitor to India.
 He was in fact in Pune last month for an eye ailment treatment.
-He is not clear whether he is trying to seek political asylum or attempting to use India as a transit point to fly to another country, the IB official said.
+It is not clear whether he is trying to seek political asylum or attempting to use India as a transit point to fly to another country, the IB official said.

 Adeeb was arrested in Maldives for plotting to assassinate Yameen.
 He is also facing corruption charges for having embezzled 90 million US dollars.
 He was placed under house arrest, but was released in July 2016.
 While the jail sentence against him was quashed citing undue political influence, a fresh trial has been ordered against him.